splineops/splineops/docs/user-guide/02_resize.rst

     dot products that can exploit SIMD instructions (AVX2, AVX-512, NEON) when available,
-  - and **parallelizes over independent lines** with a lightweight :mod:`std::thread` pool whenever the estimated workload is large enough.
+  - and **parallelizes over independent lines** with a lightweight multithreading pool whenever the estimated workload is large enough.

   The plan is computed once per axis/zoom/degrees combination and then reused across all lines along that axis, which keeps the per-call overhead low even for large N-D arrays.

-* A pure-**NumPy fallback** that mirrors the same 1D scheme at a higher level.
+* A pure-NumPy fallback that mirrors the same 1D scheme at a higher level.
   It reshapes the data so that each line along the resized axis is contiguous, processes lines in batches, and uses vectorized gathers and reductions to apply the same precomputed weights.
 This backend is mainly intended for